Left Logo

 Chuck Noland

-Second time around, as 47th President, Trump refused to put his hand on the Bible as if that made his committment to us easier to break.
+Second time around, as 47th President, Trump refused to put his hand on the Bible as if that made his commitment to us easier to break.

 But history and American linguistic patterns are not bound by concern for the weight of a hand upon their shoulders.
 Not all Americans sullied their oaths.
 Americans will form their own lasting idiom of what being “a Donald Trump” means, just as they will for the congressmen who aided him, the lawyers who maneuvered on his behalf, and the judges whose decisions prevented the nation from exercising its right to a fair and speedy trial.
 A trial, had it occurred, could have offered the country clarity, lessons in accountability for those who might imitate him in the future, and a chance for America to move forward.